Louis Aronne: Books

-Aronne’s first book, Weigh Less Live Longer, from John Wiley & Sons, Inc., was published in 1996.
+Aronne's first book, Weigh Less Live Longer, from John Wiley & Sons, Inc., was published in 1996.
 His second book, The Skinny on Losing Weight Without Being Hungry, from Broadway-Random House, published in March 2009, is a NY Times best-seller.
-Aronne's third book, The Change Your Biology Diet: The Proven Program for Lifelong Weight Loss was published on January 5, 2016 by Houghton Mifflin Harcourt.

 Honors

 Aronne has won several awards for teaching, including the Leo M. Davidoff Society Prize from Albert Einstein College of Medicine in 1983 and the Eliot Hochstein Teaching Award from Cornell University in 1990.
 He was awarded the 2015 Atkinson-Stern Award for Distinguished Public Service by The Obesity Society and the 2013 Distinguished Achievement Award by Poly Prep Country Day School.
 Aronne has been a faculty member of the Alpha Omega Alpha medical honor society since 1990.
 He has been regularly ranked in Castle Connolly's and New York Magazine's Best Doctors in New York as a specialist in obesity and internal medicine.

 Personal life

 Aronne is married with two children.